jules2689/trudeau/trudeau/2020-04-18/post_news.md

 In addition to the previously announced $305 million in funding to address immediateneeds, and to help indigenous communities prepare and react to the spread of this virus, thismorning, the prime minister announced $306.8 million for indigenous businesses as we recognise their unique needs.
 These businesses are the backbones of communities across this country and integral to thecanadian economy.
 We recognise smaller indigenous businesses may be disproportionately affected by this unprecedented and unique situation and these businesses may and are already facing unique challenges such as being in rural or remote locations and having less access to capital.
-The emergency funds announced today will be provided to indigenous businesses through the 59 aboriginal financialinstitutions, enabling them to keep supporting the thousands of small and medium first nationsinuit and metes businesses, great number run by women.
+The emergency funds announced today will be provided to indigenous businesses through the 59 aboriginal financialinstitutions, enabling them to keep supporting the thousands of small and medium first nationsinuit and met is businesses, great number run by women.
 It will allow for short-materialinterest-free loans andnonrepayable interestcontributions offeringflexibility in supporting localbusinesses and ensuring they arewell positioned for the recoveryto come.(speaking french).

-We are aware of the challenges that many indigenous communities face in theterritories, especially when incomes to air transport necessary for food supplies and other essential supplies.
+We are aware of the challenges that many indigenous communities face in theterritories, especially when it comes to air transport necessary for food supplies and other essential supplies.
 At the beginning of the week, we announced financial support of$73 million to support the northwest territories andnunavut so that they can slow the spread of the virus and we will continue to work with our indigenous partners every wherein Canada to identify theirneeds.

 In close coordination to ensure supplies such as ppe, bottled water, hand sanitize rand testing are in place to prevent and combat the spread ofcovid-19.
 In collaboration with indigenouscommunities, we will continue to adapt plans and provide surge capacity as the situationevolves.
-To date, we shipped 555 orders for ppe, personal protective equipment in regards to testing, nursing stations have the supplies to administer tests Andre are working to ensure consistent supply as needsarise.(speaking french).
+To date, we shipped 555 orders for ppe, personal protective equipment in regards to testing, nursing stations have the supplies to administer tests and we are working to ensure consistent supply as needsarise.(speaking french).